Renddslow/flatland-digital-communications/README.md

 Each channel in our product family should be used intentionally and predicatably to maintain brand identity and voice across each platform.

 ### Web
-Web is a three-tiered platform which reached all three of our audiences including staff.
+Web is a three-tiered platform which reaches all three of our audiences including staff.
 As such we want to strategically divide our efforts across web to maintain scope for each audience.

 #### Non-Attenders
 Non-Attenders should consistently be routed to flatlandchurch.com as their primary interaction with us on the web channel.
 All lead magnets and ad landings should be flatlandchurch.com subresources, for instance all lead magnets will look like https://flatlandchurch.com/l/doubt.
 This creates a consistent expectation for Non-Attenders so that they are always driven toward flatlandchurch.com/visit or flatlandchurch.com/watch.